Kaikei-e/imgManager/README.md

-# imgManager is a managing program.
+# imgManager is a folder managing program.

 ***Since this program deletes folders, I do not guarantee any damage caused by them. ！！！！ Although bug fixes and other improvements have been made, please be very careful when using this program.***